mskyaxl/wsl-terminal/README.md

 `wget` and `7z` commands are needed (Ubuntu: `apt install wget p7zip-full`, Archlinux: `pacman -S wget p7zip`) .

-Configure files won't be overridden, `etc/wsl-terminal.conf` and `etc/minttyrc` will be placed to `etc/wsl-terminal.conf.pacnew` and `etc/minttyrc.pacnew`.
+Config files won't be overridden, `etc/wsl-terminal.conf` and `etc/minttyrc` will be placed to `etc/wsl-terminal.conf.pacnew` and `etc/minttyrc.pacnew`.
 Some `.bak` files will be left in `bin`, because they are running, those files will be removed after the next upgrading.

 ## Params